martin-ger/MQTT_VPN/README.md

 ## Linux

-This Linux version can communicate with the Arduino version above.
+This Linux version can communicate with the Arduino and the ESP32 version above.
 Run this prog in background and use all standard network tools (including wireshark).
 If you start for example:
 ```
 sudo ./mqtt_vpn -i mq0 -a 10.0.1.1 -b tcp://my_broker.org:1883 -k secret -d